Drew Waters Player Props: Royals vs. Orioles

 Orioles Pitching Rankings

-- The Orioles rank 18th in baseball in home runs allowed (72 total, 1.2 per game).
+- Orioles pitchers combine to rank 17th in baseball in home runs allowed (72 total, 1.1 per game).

-- Wells (4-2) gets the starting nod for the Orioles in his 12th start of the season.
-He's put together a 3.29 ERA in 68 1/3 innings pitched, with 70 strikeouts.
+- Irvin will take the mound to start for the Orioles, his first of the season.

-- In his most recent outing on Sunday against the San Francisco Giants, the right-hander tossed 5 1/3 innings, giving up two earned runs while surrendering four hits.
+- It's the season debut and his first appearance in more than a year for the 29-year-old left-hander.

 © 2023 Data Skrive.
 All rights reserved.